 In addition, it is also illegal to sublease your tenancy to more people, than the number of rooms in your residence.

 Keep in mind that it is you, as the sublessor, who will be held accountable, if the lease is violated or if the rent is not paid in time.

 Sublease parts of your residence

 Do you wish to sublease a part of your residence for example a bedroom?
-Then the rules regarding subleasing differ to the ones regarding subleasing your entire residence.
+Then the rules regarding subleasing one room differ from the ones regarding subleasing your entire residence.
 If you want to attach a roommate to the lease, the rules are more favorable.

-The only rule you have to relate to, is that you are not allowed to sublease more than 50% of your tenancy.
+The only rule you have to take into account, is that you are not allowed to sublease more than 50% of your tenancy.
 For instance, if your tenancy is 100m2, the subleased room cannot make up for more than 50m2 meaning 50%.

 We always encourage tenants to openly communicate with their landlords, to prevent miscommunication on both sides.